RA Job Description

 RA rooms are designated to be spread throughout the building, so two RAs would not be assigned in one suite.
 It is possible to be on the same floor in some buildings or simply in the same building/area with your friends.
 Often it is best to sign up separately from your best friends.
 That allows you to have another place to go when you need time away.

-Yes, Apartments on Grace is an on-campus residence hall that would still require signing a housing contract.
-Apartments on Grace RAs must agree to be charged an additional $500 per semester to live in the apartments.
+Yes, Apartments on Grace* is an on-campus residence hall that would still require signing a housing contract.
 Apartments on Grace RAs must still have a meal plan, but have the option of a 50-block plan.

 Training

-RAs begin training on August 8, 2023, and train daily until students move in.
+RAs begin training at the beginning of August and train daily until students move in.

 RA training provides a multitude of opportunities to practice skills learned throughout the week.
 Ideally, you will learn and practice skills that can be applied in nearly any situation.